 Most beginner students made mistakes here.
 They took the wrong shape of pick which makes them difficult to play.
 Here I suggest starting with a .73mm. standard shape pick & a generic pick grip.
 Hold the pick with your thumb& first or second fingers.
 That just gives you somewhat more flexibility and steadiness.
 Moreover, it’s not mandatory to use a pick.
 You can also play with your fingers.

 Upstroke plucking is pretty much tough at the beginning.
 Here are three tips I suggest for beginners for plucking.
 These are:

 - In the case of upstroke plucking, you don’t need to hit all six strings.
-Most guitarists hit maximum 3-4 upper strings.
+Most guitarists hit a maximum of 3-4 upper strings.

 - Hit the pick over the strings at a similar rhythm you song needs.
-If hit too much or too less, the rhythm will disrupt.
+If hit too much or too little, the rhythm will disrupt.
 So be relaxed & keep practicing.
 Don’t rush.